-If your Denver business has not properly paid withheld income and employment taxes, you will likely be facing the Trust Fund Recovery Penalty (TFRP) imposed by the IRS.
+If your New York business has not properly paid withheld income and employment taxes, you will likely be facing the Trust Fund Recovery Penalty (TFRP) imposed by the IRS.
 Because this is such a serious matter, contacting the True Resolve Tax Professionals should be your first step if you’ve received a notice.
 We’ll stand between you and the IRS and work diligently on your behalf towards a positive outcome.

 We understand that owning a business is not easy.
-There are fluctuations in the economy, unexpected expenses and other financial hardships along the way.
+There are fluctuations in the economy, unexpected expenses, and other financial hardships along the way.
 Meanwhile, you may have a substantial amount of money set aside for payroll taxes, also known as trust fund taxes.
-While it may be tempting for you to “borrow” this money to pay a creditor, vendor or other expense, we highly recommend that you resist the urge.
+While it may be tempting for you to “borrow” this money to pay a creditor, vendor, or other expense, we highly recommend that you resist the urge.
 At True Resolve, we’ve helped clients who were unable to replenish their payroll tax fund and found themselves facing the Trust Fund Recovery Penalty.

-So, what is the TFRP exactly and does it apply to your situation?
+So, what is the TFRP exactly, and does it apply to your situation?
 Let’s take a closer look.

 The IRS TFRP, Establishing Responsibility and Willful Failure